 Q: Google Thinks Our Name Is a Typo and Suggests a Competitor

 Q: I am a CTO/Co-Founder of a company called RentHoop, a roommate finding App.
 We are currently available only in LA and Seattle.
-Given the small market and low volume of users, we are learning slowly from our experimentations.
+Given the small market and low volume of users, we are learning slowly from our experiments.
 One example of an experiment is an AB test designed to increase the flow of conversations between our users.
 However, we are not seeing results as fast as we would like.

 Some of our mentors and advisors have been recommending us to keep our early stage service in one or two markets tops.
 However, again, that is leading to a slow volume of users, thus, learning slow.
 Does it make sense to launch our service nationally in an effort to gain more uses that can enable us to learn faster?